Wheeze, sniff, atichoo…snot rocket.

 14. Extra Extended warm-up

-Give the lungs time to open up and adjust by stopping after the first 1/2-1 mile to walk or stretch, then you should be able to continue the run much more comfortably.
+Give the lungs time to open up through first your dynamic warm up and then adjust by stopping after the first 1/2-1 mile of running to walk or stretch, then you should be able to continue the run much more comfortably.

 This one seems strange, but I’ve tested it out myself and with other runners.
 After doing a normal warm up and then beginning their run if they’re having trouble catching their breath, they stop after a half mile or so and walk for a few minutes.
 Usually when they restart everything feels better.